bcCOVID-19group/bcCOVID-19group-site/content/authors/dajmcdon/_index.md

 ---
 # Display name
-title: Caroline Colijn
+title: Daniel J. McDonald

 # Username (this should match the folder name)
 authors:
-- carolinecolijn
+- dajmcdon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Canada 150 Chair, SFU
+role: Associate Professor of Statistics, University of British Columbia

 # Organizations/Affiliations
 # organizations: